xapp-ai/documentation/help/getting-started.md

 ### Understanding Our Offerings

-#### Free Tier

-- Our free offering includes basic features suitable for small websites or individual users.
-- It's a great way to get acquainted with our widget's functionalities without any initial investment.

 #### Paid Tiers

-- For advanced features and enhanced support, consider upgrading to one of our paid tiers.
-- Our paid plans offer additional functionalities tailored for businesses of all sizes.
+- Our paid plans offer functionalities tailored for businesses of all sizes.
+- **XAPP AI Leads** - For small businesses looking to grow their digital footprint with AI — No website required.
+- **XAPP AI Leads+** - Built for businesses using Field Service Management Systems.
+- **XAPP AI Scheduler** - For organizations that need advanced availability and scheduling features.

 ## Step 2: Installation